 10 Things You Didn’t Know About Prince William And Kate Middleton’s Relationship

 Even though Prince William and Kate Middleton (now the Duchess of Cambridge) have been together for almost 15 years, their relationship hasn’t always been easy.
 After meeting in 2001 and finally getting together, the two broke up more than once; however, they always found their way back to each other.
-The two have been married now for six years, but there’s a lot people don’t know about their relationship, so check out these 10 obscure facts about the royal couple’s romance:
+The two have been married now for six years, but there’s a lot people don’t know about their relationship.
+Here are 10 obscure facts about the royal couple’s romance:

 10. Gap Year

 During their gap year, both Prince William and Kate went on a volunteering trip to Chile that was organized by Raleigh International.
 They completed identical ten-week expeditions only one month apart.
 William was there from October to December in 2000 and Kate joined the charity expedition in January 2001.

 They met back in 2001 when they were both living in St. Salvator’s Hall, a residence at University of St. Andrews.
 They met when Kate was invited to sit with William and his friends while they ate.
 They quickly discovered that they had a lot in common.
 Kate was a country girl who loved sports, especially swimming, much like William.
 She was also a good skier just like William, and they were both studying Art History.
 She also got along well with his friends, Fergus Boyd, an Eton classmate, and Olli Chadwick-Heale, who were known as Sally’s boys.